StardustLID/StardustLID/README.md

 - optimization
 - control theory

+A side dish would be formal methods for program verification, btw.

 ## Recently I'm up to...

 - Learning bash scripting
 - Getting more productive with Linux-based OS (I partitioned my disk for Ubuntu lol)
+- Learning React.js and Next.js (somehow I need to learn some web programming...)

 ## Technologies I've Worked with